-At present in addition to being the United Nations Principles for Responsible Investment (UN PRI) signatory, we are also members of the Operational Pensions Stewardship Council and the Institutional Investors Group on Climate Change (IIGCC).
+In addition to being a signatory to the United Nations Principles for Responsible Investment (UN PRI), we are also a member of the Institutional Investors Group on Climate Change (IIGCC) and the Asset Owner Council (AOC).
+The AOC is a group of UK asset owners convened under their own initiative, focussed on responsible investment, with links to the UK Stewardship Regulators Group and secretariat run by the UN PRI.
 We recognise that there is continuous scope to improve how we invest responsibly, and as such we periodically evaluate joining other industry initiatives and organisations.